 For a full day out playing golf with your buddies, the Tech Response comes equipped with a synthetic sole infused with their proprietary Thintech cleats.
 The sole helps to create comfort for long days of play, while the cleats help to keep your footing on the grass, allowing you to always have your feet firmly planted while taking your shots without losing traction.
 Also, you can always order a set of replacement cleats, which extends the lifetime of the shoes tremendously.

-While these shoes are not the #1 choice for wet weather, the cushioning and air flow of the shoe make them a great choice for walking the course, or just to enjoy their comfort while riding in a golf cart.
+While these shoes are not the #1 choice for wet weather, the cushioning and air flow of the shoe make them a great comfortable choice for walking the course, or just to enjoy their comfort while riding in your cart.
 And if you want to impress not only with your skills, but also with your style, then it's your lucky day!
 You can choose from a variety of colors so that your shoes will always match your style.

 Best Golf Shoe for Wide Feet

 If you have wide feet, you know how hard it can be to find a pair of comfortable shoes that suits you, especially if you are a golfer.